Learn important information about waste disposal in the Town of Sedgewick, including recycling and compost information.

 Hardisty Bottle Depot – 4904 – 51 Avenue, Hardisty 780-888-3839 Hardisty Bottle Depot

-- Plastic grocery bags can be returned to the Wild Rose Co-op Food Store.
+- Plastic grocery bags can be returned to/reused at the Wild Rose Co-op Food Store.

 - Good as New (Second Hand Store) – 5017 – 50 Avenue – is open Tuesdays, Wednesdays, Fridays and Saturdays from 1:00 PM – 4:00 PM.
 A donation box is located in the rear of the building.
 Electronics and furniture are not accepted.
 Check them out on Facebook.